bparanj/coding-skill/_posts/2019-10-03-understanding-onsite-interview-process.md

 ## Position Level

 The goal of the technical interviews is to evaluate your potential.
-Technical interviews require practicing and focusing on two key skills - coding and communication.
+Technical interviews require practicing and focusing on two key skills: coding and communication.

 For entry-level positions, you must focus on the white-boarding.
 This involves coding, data structures, algorithms and your communication skills.
 Other traits like demonstrating leadership are good, but many candidates flunk at coding.
 Make sure you are solid on the fundamentals.